 Also, don’t grill on a wooden deck or porch.
 That could end up catching fire.

 Your kids and pets might wander too close and end up getting hurt, so keep them at a safe distance and don’t let them run around or play close to the barbecue.
 You don’t want them to get burned.
+Make sure that your home is sufficiently childproofed to avoid any mishaps.

 6. Have good food-safety habits.